Tri95182/CS314T17mapProject/reports/design.md

 # Sprint 1
 We added our team name to all the sections that needed the update.
 We also added a get more info clickable at the bottom instead of a url to make it easier to read.
 Once the info is clicked there is information about the name, URL, version, and type.
 Also, the name at the top of the page can be clicked to go to the team about page.
 Here we have information regarding the members of Team Bloo and a picture of them.
 The mission statement also appears on this page.
 The page can be closed either by clicking the team name at the top or the close button on the right side of the screen.
 # Sprint 2
+For sprint 2 we added both distance and find .json requests along with their appropriate needed files to help them run.
+We also added a return to current location button and a search button to the map.
+The search button uses the find request to show locations relating to the search.
+Adding to that, we added buttons that generate below the map that allow us to select which two locations we want in order to get the distance.
+Finally, we added a distance button that when clicked after selecting two locations will provide the distance in miles to the user.
 # Sprint 3
 # Sprint 4
 # Sprint 5